Chart Color Schemes

 Hurlstone Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Hurlstone Park's latest Census data showed 53.4% houses and 46.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 33.5% houses and 66.5% other dwellings.
-Home ownership in Hurlstone Park was 36.5%, with mortgaged dwellings at 30.4% and rented at 33.1%.
+Hurlstone Park's dwelling structure, as recorded in the latest Census, consisted of 53.4% houses and 46.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares with Sydney metro's figures of 33.5% houses and 66.5% other dwellings.
+Home ownership in Hurlstone Park stood at 36.5%, with mortgaged dwellings at 30.4% and rented dwellings at 33.1%.
 The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,436.
-Median weekly rent in Hurlstone Park was $460, slightly above Sydney metro's figure of $465.
-Nationally, Hurlstone Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in the area was $460, slightly above Sydney metro's figure of $465.
+Nationally, Hurlstone Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing